jayanthpotluri5513/PlanIt-Desktop-App/README.md

 ## 6. User Interface Features

 ### Dashboard
-- Displays a summary of upcoming tasks, events, and notifications.
+- Displays a summary of upcoming projects and notifications.
 - Users can quickly access key information from a single view.

 ### Task/Event Lists
-- Tasks and events are categorized into sections such as "Today," "Upcoming," and "Completed."
+- Projects are categorized into sections such as "All," "Sales," "Developement" etc.
 - The lists are color-coded and visually organized for better user experience.

 ### Search and Filters